revng/qemu-upstream/target/hexagon/idef-parser/README.rst

 For each operation, the type of ``rvalue``\ s influence the way in which the operands are handled and emitted.
-For example a right shift between signed operators will be an algebraic shift, while one between unsigned operators will be a logical shift.
+For example a right shift between signed operators will be an arithmetic shift, while one between unsigned operators will be a logical shift.
 If one of the two operands is signed, and the other is unsigned, the operation will be signed.

 The bit width also influences the outcome of the operations, in particular while the input languages features a fine granularity type system, with types of 8,